MunwarAli12/BookStore-Frontend/README.md

 ## WorkFlow

-- We have developed a full-stack web application called the "REST API Book Application" that efficiently handles book data.
+- I have developed a full-stack web application called the "REST API Book Application" that efficiently handles book data.
 This application encompasses essential parameters such as book ID, author name, number of pages, and title.
 It seamlessly integrates CRUD (Create, Read, Update, Delete) operations, providing a streamlined approach to managing HTTP requests.

 - Utilizing MongoDB as the database backend, the application ensures smooth execution of all operations.
 It consistently delivers appropriate HTTP status codes and responses to clients, ensuring robustness and efficiency in managing and manipulating server objects via the REST API.